 Issue Shares:

-Consider drafting a shareholders’ agreement to outline the rights and obligations of shareholders, including buy-sell provisions and dispute resolution mechanisms.
+Consider a shareholders’ agreement to outline rights, obligations, and dispute resolution mechanisms.

 Business Permits and Licensing: